-When preparing to move out of a rental property, a key concern is the return of your security deposit.
-Unlike other upfront costs for renting an apartment, security deposits are refundable.
-As you receive it back upon moving out (often after spending a good amount on your new place), the money comes back at a critical time.
-However, the process of getting back your security deposit can be complex.
+The conditions for getting your security deposit back can be complex.
 Landlords may have grounds to keep some or all of it, leading to tenant frustration and financial stress.
-Security deposits are utilized by landlords and property managers to cover any post-tenant unit damage.
-While normal wear and tear is expected, any significant damage and repairs will be deducted from your security deposit after you move out.
+Security deposits are utilized by landlords and property managers to cover any damages that exceed normal wear and tear.
+Any significant repairs needed will be deducted from your security deposit after you move out.

 This guide covers the key steps and tactics to help you secure the full return of your security deposit.
 From knowing your tenant rights to accurately documenting the property's condition, we offer practical advice to navigate this often stressful situation confidently.
-Whether you're leaving your first apartment or have years of renting experience, mastering these strategies can greatly improve your chances of getting your deposit back.
+Whether you're saying goodbye to your first apartment or have years of renting experience, mastering these strategies can greatly improve your chances of getting your deposit back.

 Securing the return of your security deposit begins long before you move out of the rental property.
 In fact, it starts before you even sign the lease agreement.
 Before putting pen to paper, carefully review the terms of the lease agreement.
 Make sure you understand your lease because if you don’t understand it or don’t read it, you have no way of knowing if you’ve met the conditions of your lease when you move out.
 Be sure to ask questions.
-Sometimes, property managers will charge you for damage “beyond normal wear and tear.”
-What is that, exactly?
-Does it include any damage caused by your pet?
-Scratches on the door, for example?
-Write down any questions you have while reading the lease, and then review those questions with the property manager.
-Also, be sure to pay close attention to clauses related to the security deposit, including how much is required, under what conditions it can be withheld, and the procedures for its return.
-Understanding your rights and obligations from the outset can further prevent misunderstandings later.
-After you have thoroughly reviewed the lease, it’s time to sign it.

-Do a Walkthrough Before Moving In
+2. Do a Walkthrough and Take Photos Before Moving In

 Now that you've signed the lease, it's time to step into your new home officially.
-But before you start unpacking those boxes, there's an important task to complete—a thorough walkthrough of your new space.
-Start by giving each room a good once-over, checking for any signs of damage or wear and tear.
+But before you start moving in those boxes, there's an important task to complete—a thorough walkthrough of your new space.
+Start by giving each room a good once-over, checking for any signs of damage or wear and tear that you may not have noticed on the tour of the unit.
 Remember, it's not just about the big things—small details matter, too.
-Look out for chipped paint, loose floorboards, or leaky faucets.
-You might be given a checklist by the property manager prior to moving in to document any issues.
-If not, you can create your own.
-Here are some things to note on your checklist:

 - Scratches on the wood floors/floorboards